www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/features/2024-10-14-bootstrap-game-based-on-optimization-networks.md

     * [x] Create timeline.
     * [x] Allocate demands by creating appropriate supply objects randomly on the fly, instead of pre creating supply objects.
     * [x] Create time step raters as base for further raters. -> The existing one was undeprecated.
-    * [ ] Create world event table, so that conflicting rules like incrementing or decrementing the player's energy can be applied/defined additively.
+    * [o] Create world event table, so that conflicting rules like incrementing or decrementing the player's energy can be applied/defined additively.
       Consider doing this via a player with id -1 in the main entities table.
       Alternatively, consider adding a new supply attribute named event type and allow multiple allocations for one demand.
-      -> The event type variant is considered.
+      -> The event type variant is considered, but with single assignments instead of multiple allocations for one demand
-    * [ ] CURRENT Decrement players' value by one every time step via constraints.
+    * [x] Decrement players' value by one every time step via constraints.
 Check this in unit tests.
 Name the rater PlayerEnergyConsumption.
         * [x] Provide a helper method, that creates a derived table based on column containing lines.
           The derived table, contains all columns of the original table plus the columns of the lines in the line column.
+        * [x] Create ExistenceCostTest.
+    * [ ] CURRENT Create general event based attribute update rater.
+    * [ ] Ensure constraint compliance via optimizer.
-        * [ ] Create PlayerEnergyConsumptionTest.
+        * [ ] Create guided optimization, instead of a random optimization.
     * [ ] Increment randomly selected players' value by an action every time step via constraints.
 Check this in unit tests.
-    * [ ] Create event based update rater.
     * [ ] Delete players with value of zero via constraints.
-Check this in unit tests.
-    * [ ] Ensure constraint compliance via optimizer.
-    * [ ] Create guided optimization, instead of a random optimization.
 * [x] This features demonstrates some severe performance and performance analysis problems.
   This is a good time to do something about it, because this task is so small scale and therefore easy to optimize.
     * [ ] Create a base performance view for the game.